CORNISH_Logo_TypeOnly

 Show Us Your Work

-Film portfolios give Cornish the chance to understand your artistic work and creative process, and your passion about each.
-Applicants applying to major in Film should submit work that best represents their ability to make film scenes and completed short films.
+Film & Media portfolios give Cornish the chance to understand your artistic work and creative process, and your passion about each.
+Applicants applying to major in Film & Media should submit work that best represents their creative ability.
 We are looking for your ability to stage and light scenes, record sound, work with sound design generally, edit scenes together, and tell stories.
-If you do not have several short films to submit, please make work following two of the three prompts below.
+If you do not have works to submit, please make work following two of the three prompts below.

 PORTFOLIO REQUIREMENTS FOR FILM MAJORS